-- 1. That this approval is dependent upon, and limited to, the proposals and plans contained in this application and supporting documents submitted and affirmed by the applicants and that any variation from the plans, proposals and supporting documents is subject to review and approval by the Planning Board, except for minor changes which the Town Planner may approve; - 2.
-That the applicant shall provide property line information and site information in auto-cad format to the Town Planner; - 3.
+1. That this approval is dependent upon, and limited to, the proposals and plans contained in this application and supporting documents submitted and affirmed by the applicants and that any variation from the plans, proposals and supporting documents is subject to review and approval by the Planning Board, except for minor changes which the Town Planner may approve;

+- 2. That the applicant shall provide property line information and site information in auto-cad format to the Town Planner; - 3.
 That the building will meet all applicable sections of NFPA 1 Fire Code and NFPA 101 Life Safety Code.
-Building plans shall be submitted to the Fire Inspector for review.

-- 4. That the building shall be compliant with the Fire Suppression Systems Ordinance including an acceptable Fire Alarm system and Fire Department Lock Box.
+Building plans shall be submitted to the Fire Inspector for review. - 4.
+The Middle School Impact Fee and the Recreation Impact Fee will be paid prior to the issuance of a building permit. - 5.
+The per dwelling unit development transfer fee shall be paid to Town at the time of the issuance of the building permit for each dwelling unit in the project. - 6.
+That the building shall be compliant with the Fire Suppression Systems Ordinance including an acceptable Fire Alarm system and Fire Department Lock Box.
 To the extent possible, there shall be an exterior access to the sprinkler room and the door shall be marked "Sprinkler Room Access".
-Sprinkler and Fire Alarm plans must be submitted 2 weeks prior to start of work for review and approval. - 5.
+Sprinkler and Fire Alarm plans must be submitted 2 weeks prior to start of work for review and approval. - 7.
 That the building shall be properly numbered in accordance with E911 standards including height, color and location.
-Individual units shall also be properly labeled; - 6.
+Individual units shall also be properly labeled; - 8.
 That any Gas Meters will require protection.
-Proposed protection must be submitted to the Fire Department for approval prior to installing. - 7.
-That prior to the commencement of construction, the applicant, applicant's engineer and earthwork contractor shall have a pre-construction meeting with the Town's Engineer, Town Planner, Code Enforcement Officer, Public Works Director and Fire Chief; - 8.
-That the Planning Board Chairman is authorized by the Planning Board to sign the Findings of Fact on behalf of the entire Board; - 9.
-That the subdivision/site plans shall not be released for recording at the Cumberland County Registry of Deeds until the required performance guarantee has been posted meeting the approval of Town Staff; - 10.
-That the subdivision plan is required to be recorded within one year of original approval or the approval becomes null and void; and - 11.
+Proposed protection must be submitted to the Fire Department for approval prior to installing. - 9.
+That prior to the commencement of construction, the applicant, applicant's engineer and earthwork contractor shall have a pre-construction meeting with the Town's Engineer, Town Planner, Code Enforcement Officer, Public Works Director and Fire Chief; - 10.
+That the Planning Board Chairman is authorized by the Planning Board to sign the Findings of Fact on behalf of the entire Board; - 11.
+That the subdivision/site plans shall not be released for recording at the Cumberland County Registry of Deeds until the required performance guarantee has been posted meeting the approval of Town Staff; - 12.
+That the subdivision plan is required to be recorded within one year of original approval or the approval becomes null and void; and - 13.
 That once the subdivision plans have been recorded at the Cumberland County Registry of Deeds, a dated copy of the recorded subdivision plan shall be returned to the Town Planner prior to a pre-construction meeting being held.